Forsythia: Garden history

 Two species of forsythia are at the heart of the selected forms and garden hybrids: Forsythia suspensa and F. viridissima.
 "These two species are, as it were, the founder-members of the forsythia family" writes Alice Coats; they were the earliest species brought into Western gardens from the Far East and they have each played a role in the modern garden shrubs.

 Forsythia suspensa, the first to be noticed by a Westerner, was seen in a Japanese garden by the botanist-surgeon Carl Peter Thunberg, who included it (as a lilac) in his Flora Japonica 1784.
 Thunberg's professional connections lay with the Dutch East India Company, and F. suspensa reached Holland first, by 1833.
 In England, when it was being offered by Veitch Nurseries in Exeter at mid-century, it was still considered a rarity.
 Not all the varieties of suspensa are splaying and drooping, best seen hanging over a retaining wall; an erect form found by Fortune near Peking in 1861 was for a time classed as a species—F. fortunei.

-Forsythia viridissma, meanwhile, had overtaken it in European gardens.
+Forsythia viridissima, meanwhile, had overtaken it in European gardens.
 The Scottish plant-hunter Robert Fortune "discovered" it—in a mandarin garden of the coastal city of Chusan (Zhoushan)—before he ever saw it growing wild in the mountains in Zhejiang province.

 Forsythia × intermedia, as its name suggests, is a hybrid of F. suspensa and F. viridissima, introduced in continental Europe about 1880.
 Repeated crosses of the same two parents have made reiterations of F. × intermedia quite variable.
 A bud sport of a particularly showy (spectabilis) form is widely marketed as F. × intermedia 'Lynwood Variety'.
-This cultivar has gained the Royal Horticultural Society's Award of Garden Merit, as have F. × intermedia 'Courtalyn' and F. 'Courtasol'.
+This cultivar has gained the Royal Horticultural Society's Award of Garden Merit, as have F. × intermedia Week End 'Courtalyn' and F. Marée d'Or 'Courtasol'.

 About the time of the First World War further species were discovered by plant hunters in China: F. giraldian (found in Gansu, 1910) and F. ovata (collected from seed in Korea by E.H.
 Wilson) have been particularly useful as seed parents in 20th-century American crosses.